Dimer Models and Conformal Structures: Terminology and Preliminary Results

 In Figure \ref{figQuasifrozen1} we have two simulations of lozenge tilings in a hexagonal domain.
 Both simulations have a liquid domain as well as non-empty frozen and quasifrozen regions.
 The piecewise affine boundary height function $h_0$ is the same for both, but the surface tensions have different boundary values $L$ on $\partial N$.
 The change in $L$ is induced in the limit from the change of periodic weights in the probability measure for the microscopic perfect matching model.

 In Figure \ref{figQuasifrozen1} on the left, the liquid domain is simply connected with two cusps in the limit.
-Moreover, if in the simulation we zoom in on the quasi-frozen phase, we see that it consists entirely of the composite tile presented in the middle of the figure.
+Moreover, if in the simulation we zoom in on the quasi-frozen phase, we see that it consists entirely of the composite tile presented in the middle of the figure, namely the quasifrozen phases are vertical stripes regions which are formed by putting the quasi-particle tiles indicated in the figure on top of each other.

 This explains the name of the quasi-frozen domain, where a composite tile can be thought of as a quasi-particle.

 At a critical choice of weights, corresponding to a special choice of boundary value for the surface tension $\sigma$, the two cusps of the liquid domain will merge to form a tacnode.
 Continuing to change the weights will then separate the two components of the liquid domain, and we obtain the configuration on the right of Figure \ref{figQuasifrozen1}.
-Moreover, since the obstacles are fixed and independent of the weights, i.e., of the surface tension, the minimiser $h$ will not coincide with either of the obstacles at the quasi-frozen domain, and we have there $\nabla h\in \Qq\subset \dv N$.
+Moreover, the minimizer $h$ will not coincide with either of the obstacles at the quasi-frozen domain, since $\nabla h\in \Qq\subset \dv N\setminus\mathscr{P}$ in the quasi-frozen domain and the gradient of the obstacles belongs to set $\mathscr{P}$ almost everywhere. \end{ex}